dkm/xcplanner/README.md

 Basic Installation
 ------------------

-1. Unpack XC Planner in to a suitable directory on your webserver, e.g. `/var/www/html/xcplanner`.
+1. Unpack XC Planner in to a suitable directory on your web server, e.g. `/var/www/html/xcplanner`.

 2. Copy `config.php.sample` to `config.php`.